I love a good podcast. It’s great to stick headphones on to take my mind off of things, to ground myself… or just to kill time on a boring commute.

 How to Fail with Elizabeth Day

 This is a podcast that celebrates the things that haven’t gone right.
 Each week Elizabeth interviews a new guest about their biggest failures and what they have learnt from failing.
-Two of my favorite interviews are author Franchesca Segal and athlete Dame Kelly Homes.
+Two of my favourite interviews are author Franchesca Segal and athlete Dame Kelly Homes.
 This podcast leaves me feeling grateful for all my experiences, not just the ‘positive’ ones.
 Available here.

 By the Book with Jolenta Greenberg and Kristen Meinzer

 These women came up with the best idea for a podcast!
 They live by the rules of a different self help book each episode so we can just steal the helpful bits.
 They are funny and caring and sooo honest.
 It’s relate-able, responsible self help listening without being preachy.
-My favorite episodes are ‘KonMarie’ & the ‘Art of Dying Well’.
+My favourite episodes are ‘KonMarie’ & the ‘Art of Dying Well’.
 You can find their pod here.